 Nottingham is set on the banks of the River Trent in the county of Nottinghamshire, just south of Sherwood Forest.
 It consists of Nottingham City and several surrounding suburbs and towns, including Beeston, West Bridgford, Long Eaton, Arnold, Hucknall, Sandiacre, and Mapperley.
 Most of the city is under the jurisdiction of Nottingham City Council, but other parts of the city are in the boroughs of Broxtowe, Gedling, Rushcliffe, and Erewash.

 Nottingham is a youthful city, home to a growing population of more than 800,000, with a significant proportion under the age of 30 (according to the ONS).
-This demographic trend is largely influenced by the city's substantial student population, attributed to its two major universities.

 The city's diversity is further enriched by its vibrant multicultural communities, making it a dynamic and inclusive place to live and work.